-A ceiling-mounted electronic opener uses a system of chains or belts and an overhead track raise and lower the door.
+A ceiling-mounted electronic opener uses a system of chains or belts, and an overhead track raise and lower the door.
 Called a trolley bar system, these are common to most residential homes.

 But the trolley bar system isn’t the only option for homeowners.
 A jackshaft garage door opener, once only common on commercial doors, is being used more and more often in residential applications.
 Some homeowners have unique situations that require a jackshaft opener.
 Perhaps a wood beam covers the area where a conventional opener would be.
 Others prefer a jackshaft opener as a cool luxury item to own.

 So, what are the reasons you might install a jackshaft opener?
-Ultimately, it comes down to the architecture of your home, your desire for security and automation and your need for storage space.
+Ultimately, it comes down to the architecture of your home, your desire for security and automation, and your need for storage space.

 With this system, the biggest difference you’ll notice is where the motorized component is located.
-Instead of hanging from the ceiling, a jackshaft opener is mounted on wall, next to the garage door.
+Instead of hanging from the ceiling, a jackshaft opener is mounted on the wall, next to the garage door.
 It works by turning the torsion bar, thus using the springs to raise and lower the door along the tracks.

-Advantages of a jackshaft opener
+Advantages of a Jackshaft Garage Door Opener

-Changes in home styles is perhaps the biggest reason jackshaft openers have gain popularity recently.
+Changes in home styles is perhaps the biggest reason jackshaft openers have gained popularity recently.
 It’s difficult, if not impossible, to install a ceiling-mounted opener in a garage with cathedral or sloped ceilings.
-In these cases, a wall mount garage door opener comes in very handy.
+In these cases, a wall mounted garage door opener comes in very handy.
 Since the opener isn’t taking up space on the ceiling, you can regain the space above the garage door for storage.
 In smaller homes, this is often an extremely important consideration.
 And while most jackshaft systems provide similar horsepower to a trolley style system, some are able to open garage doors up to 14 feet in height or with a total area of 180 square feet.

 Homeowners also like jackshaft openers because they’re quieter and offer more security features.
-Some systems, like the lftmaster 8500, utilize a deadbolt lock to secure your garage door after it closes.
+Some systems, like the Liftmaster 8500, utilize a deadbolt lock to secure your garage door after it closes.
 Plus, the release cord doesn’t hang from the ceiling, making it more difficult for thieves to access your home.
 Like a trolley system, a jackshaft system also utilizes auto reverse sensors to prevent the door from closing when vehicles (or people!) are in its path.

-Jackshaft openers are also easy to pair with technology.
+The jackshaft garage door opener is also easy to pair with technology.
 Many have programming and automation capabilities that far exceed standard openers.
-For example, the Liftmaster 8500 can be programed to close at a set time each day from the touch pad, or it can be connected to a device via an app that provides even more control over the door, including open and close alerts.
+For example, you can program the Liftmaster 8500 to close at a set time each day from the touch pad, or you can connect it to a device via an app that provides even more control over the door, including open and close alerts.

-Disadvantages of a jackshaft system
+Disadvantages of a Jackshaft System

-We think there are clearly cases when a jackshaft garage door opener is the right option.
+There are clearly cases when a jackshaft garage door opener is the right option.
 But they’re certainly not practical for every home.
 Contact us today, and we be glad to help you determine if this type of system is the right garage door opener for your home.